 Pet Policy at Beverly Beach State Park

 The park allows any type of pets, with the usual leash rules.
 There is no dog off-leash area.
 Once again, not all the loops were open this time of year, so Joe found that he could let our dogs off leash in one of these areas without bothering anyone.
-There is always the beach as a great off-leash walking area for your dogs.
-Also, you can walk your dogs on the Spencer Nature Trail, which is in the park.
+Also, there is always the beach as a great off-leash walking area for your dogs.
+Plus, you can walk your dogs on the Spencer Nature Trail, which is in the park.

 Bike Trails and Hiking at the Beverly Beach State Park